phper-chen/graphql_demo_in_koa2/README.md

                     _id
                 }
               }
-and we should get the value of the id called "_id" the last mutation responsed, and use it below to execute a associate data saving.
+now we should get the value of the id called "_id" the last "mutation" responsed, and use it in "step 3" to execute a associate data saving.

-Step Two:
+Step 2:

             mutation{